AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## _Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life_

+# 03.25.2023

+After running all versions with my wider set of input images I see a big issue in the posterization process.
+On subjects with dark skin the initial binary from the posterized image is almost all black, on light skin subjects it is almost all white.
+So I think the next improvement will be making it so posterization can be customizable.

+# 03.22.2023

+Hmm it looks like there's no nice data base of the images in Rosin et al. and I think it would be easier for me to just find my own based on the criteria they cite.

+### General Criteria:

+- the image set should contain a range of different face types.
+Furthermore, the images should present a broad collection of complications, capturing the range of conditions and environments where people photograph faces.
+- The image set should be small enough that evaluating it manually is feasible. • As a consequence of the tension between the first two principles, the benchmark should be organised into multiple levels of difficulty
+- The first level should correspond to the sorts of photographs used by existing portrait stylisation methods.
+- The gap in difficulty between level n and level n + 1 should not be too great.

+#### Level 1 Criteria:

+- [ ] Adult face sin strict frontal views
+- [ ] Neutral expression
+- [ ] Clean backgrounds
+- [ ] No ornamentation or facial hair

+#### Level 2 Criteria:

+- Same as level one but with
+- [ ] Facial hair
+- [ ] Mild facial expressions
+- [ ] A bit of jewelry
+- [ ] More varied backgrounds

+#### Level 3 / 4 Criteria

+- Relax contraints on
+- [ ] Background clutter
+- [ ] Lighting
+- [ ] Expressions
+- [ ] Poses
+- [ ] Age range

 # 03.14.2023

-*First full read of my thesis!*
+_First full read of my thesis!_

 I have pretty much every part of my thesis written (I think), so today I'm reading over it and will be tracking where edits need to be made.

 ### writing issues

 - [x] title
 - [ ] Acknowledgements
 - [ ] Abstract
 - [ ] Dedication ?
 - [ ] Fix bibliography issues
   - [x] Opencv 2014 citation
 - [ ] Change hedcut list into command for consistency?
 - [x] Thesholding
 - [x] Method for selecting isophotes in section 2.2

 ### figure issues

 - [ ] Email randy glass again / WSJ
 - [x] Currency engraving
 - [x] Half-toning image
 - [ ] 0.7 final rendering after adjustments